Guide to Balancing Speed and Control in DevOps

 How to stop a running Docker container

-To stop a running container, you can use the docker stop command and provide either the container name or container ID.
+To stop a running Docker container, use the docker stop command and provide either the container name or the container ID.
 You can find these from the information supplied in the docker ps command.

-For example, as shown above, the container ID of my running Ubuntu container is ccfac1f88d1b:
+For example, as shown above, the container ID of our running Ubuntu container is ccfac1f88d1b:

 docker stop ccfac1f88d1b

-Run docker ps again to check the container is stopped.
+Run docker ps again to check that the container is stopped.

 How to force stop a Docker container

-To forcefully stop a Docker container, you can use the docker kill command.
-The main process inside the container is sent SIGKILL signal (default), or the signal that is specified with the --signal option, which can terminate the process abruptly.
+To forcefully stop a Docker container immediately without a timeout, you can use the docker kill command.
+The main process inside the container is sent the SIGKILL signal (default), or the signal specified with the --signal option, which can terminate the process abruptly.

-When you run this command, you will notice the container is terminated much more quickly than when running docker stop as the container is not gracefully terminated, and the container does not have a chance to perform any cleanup tasks.
+When you run docker kill, you will notice the container is terminated much quicker than when running docker stop.
+This is because the container is not gracefully terminated, and it does not have a chance to perform any cleanup tasks.

-The usage is similar to the docker stop command:
+The syntax is similar to the docker stop command:

 docker kill [OPTIONS] CONTAINER [CONTAINER...]